NaanProphet/launchpad-shruti-practice/README.md

 ## Remarks

-* First attempted the Discovery Series tanpura for the playable tanpura as well.
-However the playable MIDI range 48-84 is enforced _before_ the Kontakt remapping script and does not seem to be able to be turned off even with the Script Editor.
-In a way, the Kontakt Factory Library tanpura offers a less twangy and more consistent sound suitable for a playable swar mandal instrument.
+* I initially attempted the Discovery Series tanpura for the playable tanpura as well.
+However its playable MIDI range 48-84 is enforced _before_ the Kontakt remapping script takes effect, and this feature does not seem to be able to be turned off even by disabling the articulation script in the Kontakt script editor.
+In a way, the Kontakt Factory Library tanpura offers a less twangy and suprisingly consistent sound suitable for a playable swar mandal instrument.
+* Velocities of notes can be adjusted by the `velocities.txt` template and re-running the `set-key.sh` script.

 ## Additional Reading